 Enterprise Laravel Help Me: White-Labeled Clothing Stores

-(This is part of a series of posts on Enterprise Laravel.
-Check back soon for more.)
+This is a series of posts on Enterprise Laravel.

 Recently, I grew tired of hearing people say, "Laravel is fine for small apps, but when you are working in the Enterprise..."
 You can almost hear the capital E in enterprise, like they're talking about the starship.